 What are the signs and symptoms of cirrhosis?

 In the initial stages, cirrhosis is mostly asymptomatic; however, the signs and symptoms start to appear as the disease worsens.
-The most common early symptoms of cirrhosis are weakness, loss of appetite, weight loss, nausea and vomiting, and
+The most common early symptoms of cirrhosis are weakness, loss of appetite, weight loss, nausea and vomiting, and abdominal pain.

 At advanced stages, with severe liver injury, patients may experience confusion, lack of concentration, memory loss, mood changes, or sleep deprivation.
 Bruising and easy bleeding are also common at this stage.